Astecom/claude-pxplus-template/.pxplus-claude/instructions-and-rules.md

 Example: `/project:set-pxplus-path /usr/local/bin/pxplus`

 # **MANDATORY AGENT BEHAVIOR**:
- - ALWAYS read the `.pxplus-claude/pxplus-config.json` file at the start of each request to check the current configuration
+ - ALWAYS read the `~/.pxplus-claude/pxplus-config.json` file from the user's HOME directory at the start of each request to check the current configuration
  - If pxplus_executable_path is "NOT_SET", you MUST IMMEDIATELY ask the user to set it BEFORE doing ANY work
  - Start your response with: "I notice the PxPlus executable path is not set.
 This is required for debugging and running PxPlus programs.
 Please set it using: `/project:set-pxplus-path <path-to-pxplus-executable>`"
  - Only proceed with the user's request AFTER they set the path or explicitly tell you to continue without it (not recommended)